timstokman/YetAnotherTF2ConfigGenerator/README.txt

 * Show with a pop-up with startup options you need for the graphics config you selected
 * Make the GUI a bit prettier
 * Shrink/Clean up the templates a bit
 * Something like stabby's crosshair script (changing crosshair colors when strafing), or a switching the crosshair color when firing your weapon
+* Zoom in bind
 * P-Rec settings
+* Ability to turn off dings for weapons
 * variable cl_inter_ratio for different classes (or even weapons?)
 * Maybe I missed a couple of keybinds?
 * Other requests?